exercism/python/docs/TOOLS.md

 ##### Selecting the interpreter

 The Python extensions supports the switching between multiple `interpreters`.
 This allows you to use different Python environments for different projects.
-This is also useful for when you are using `venv` or `conda`, which you can find more about [here](#environments).
+This is also useful for when you are using `venv` or `conda`, which you can find more about in the [environments section](#environments).

 Click on the "Select interpreter" button in the lower left-hand of your window, another window should pop up where you can select the interpreter you want to use.